Why does my knee hurt?

 But my knee is sore, should I really be using it and doing exercise?

 Yes.
-You are safe to exercise and use your leg despite the fact that it might be a bit uncomfortable.
+You are safe to exercise and use your leg even though it might be a bit uncomfortable.
 Often, if you start avoiding things that you find difficult, it becomes more challenging to help your knee.

 Top exercise ideas